arda-ceylan/altf10-lib/README.md

 * This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.
 * This project bundles **FFmpeg** binaries for video processing.
 FFmpeg is a trademark of Fabrice Bellard, originator of the FFmpeg project, and is licensed under the **LGPLv2.1** (or **GPLv2** depending on the build).
 For more information, visit [ffmpeg.org](https://ffmpeg.org).

+## Privacy
+This application works entirely offline and does not collect or transmit any user data.

 ## 🖼️ Some Screenshots
 ![Main Screen](assets/ss.png)